 For more than 30 years, the International Marine Mammal Project has led the fight to protect dolphins, whales, and the ocean environment.
-We pioneered the “Dolphin Safe” tuna fishing standard, stopping the intentional chasing and netting of dolphins and preventing hundreds of thousands of dolphin deaths every year.
+We pioneered the “Dolphin Safe” tuna fishing standard, stopping the intentional chasing and netting of dolphins and preventing many deaths every year.
 We directed the historic rescue and release of the orca whale Keiko, made famous in the movie Free Willy.
 We are fighting to end the tragic slaughter of dolphins in Taiji, Japan, as featured in the Academy Award–winning movie The Cove.
 And we’re campaigning to stop all trade in live dolphins and end the captivity of whales and dolphins for circus performances.

 We have achieved victories for marine mammals around the world and we continue to work to make the oceans safe for whales, dolphins, and marine life.